 Options contracts give you the chance to get to know a stock on the cheap.
 If said stock rises, you could see significant gains.
 But there’s always the chance you’ll lose it all if the call option expires worthless because the price went down.
 Overall, options contracts are pretty risky when used for speculation purposes.

-I’m gonna totally shanghai these guys by letting them think I’m going to let the call options expire when I’m actually not going to let that happen.
+I’m gonna totally trick these guys by letting them think I’m going to let the call options expire when I’m actually not going to let that happen.